10 Contemporary Artists on Their Creative Process

 What I’m trying to create is a three-dimensional experience.
 But art, like music, is a feeling, and all the great artists have that gift.
 That’s what I’m trying to do in my art.

 The tools of my trade begin with pen and ink… very detailed work, both in cross-hatching and stippling.
 I still employ that technique today because it’s very effective.
 No matter what medium I’m using, it begins with the sketch.

 I’ve got to get the proportions right, I’ve got to get the orientation right.
 To me, the most exciting parts of executing a painting are the beginning and the end.

 I had a professor who started out day one with: “Be yourself.
 You will never be Picasso, but then Picasso will never be you.”

 Those words resonated into my life, my creativity.
 When I see others trying to emulate a style or technique or something else, they may be a master at it, but, to me, I’m myself and there’s only one of me.

-If you are interested in collecting the works of any of these artists (and their amazing creative processes), you can contact our gallery consultants at (800) 521-9654 ext.
-4 or firstname.lastname@example.org for information.
+If you are interested in collecting the works of any of these artists (and their amazing creative processes), register for our exciting online auctions or you can contact our gallery consultants at (800) 521-9654 ext.
+4 or email@example.com for information.

 LEARN MORE ABOUT PARK WEST GALLERY ARTISTS: